shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 EOF
 ```

-This NodePool manifest creates a new NodePool called **devpool** with the following constraints:
+This NodePool manifest creates a new NodePool called **devpool** with the following specifications:

 - The NodePool is labeled with **team=dev**
 - The NodePool only supports **arm64** architecture